Jeremy Davis

 There are lots of resource types available as part of DSC.
 You can unzip archives, install programs, control services, create files and directories, copy files and directories, add users to Active Directory and run raw PowerShell by default.
 But you can also extend DSC with your own specialised resources – and there are lots available on the Internet to make use of as well.

-What happens when we run the script?
+What happens when we run the script? url copied!

-The final line of the script above uses the name of our Configuration to invoke the script.
+The final line of the script above uses the name of our `Configuration` to invoke the script.
 So what happens when we run this?
 Well interestingly, it doesn't actually change the state of any servers.
 Two things happen:

 Firstly, the PowerShell DSC framework parses your script and does a syntax check.
 If you've made any errors then you get an error explaining what it thinks is wrong.